TrulyChxse/WAYWOC-2023/README.md

 <details>
 <summary>Info</summary>

-"Arkwright" was made as a modified sequel to the convinience store in *Need for Speed: Payback*.
+"Arkwright" was made as a modified sequel to the convenience store in *Need for Speed: Payback*.
 The showcase is kept private, as it includes some copyrighted assets.

 </details>